larryhastings/correlate/README.md

 * `dataset_a` contains fuzzy keys `fka1` and `fka2`.
 * `dataset_b` contains fuzzy keys `fkbH` and `fkbL`.
   Any match containing `fkbH` has a higher score than any match containing `fkbL`.
-  (H = high scoring, L = low scoring.)
+  (the H means *high* scoring,  the L means *low* scoring.)
 * The matches`fka1->fkbH` and `fka2->fkbH` have the same score.
 * The match `fka1->fkbL` has a lower score than `fka2->fkbL`.

-**correlate** should prefer `fka2->fkbL` to `fka1->fkbL`.
+The cumulative score over all matches would be higher if **correlate** chose `fka2->fkbL` to `fka1->fkbL`.
+And since scores in **correlate** are an indicator of the quality of a match, a higher cumulative score reflects higher quality matches.
+Therefore we should maximize the cumulative score wherever possible.

-But the greedy algorithm can only pick that match if it previously picked `fka1->fkbH`.
+But the greedy algorithm can only pick the higher-scoring second match if it previously picked `fka1->fkbH`.
 And there's no guarantee that it would!
 If two items in the list have the same score, it's ambiguous which one the greedy algorithm would choose.

 To handle this properly it needs to look ahead and experiment.

-My solution for this is what I call the "match boiler", or the "boiler" for short.
+So that's why I wrote what I call the "match boiler", or the "boiler" for short.
 The boiler uses a hybrid approach.
 By default, when the scores for matches are unique, it uses the "greedy" algorithm.
-If it encounters a run of items with matching scores, where any of those items have `value_a` or `value_b` in common, it recursively runs an experiment where it chooses each of those matches in turn.
+But if it encounters a group of items with matching scores, where any of those items have `value_a` or `value_b` in common, it recursively runs an experiment where it chooses each of those matches in turn.
 It computes the score from each of these recursive experiments and keeps the one with the highest score.

 (If two or more experiments have the same score, it keeps the first one